Getting behind the wheel before dawn or after sunset requires extra caution. Here are six tips to help you stay safe.

 This article was updated in April 2018.
 Some facts may have aged gracelessly.
 Please call ahead to verify information.

-AAA membership can provide with you many benefits, including roadside assistance.
+AAA membership can provide you with many benefits, including roadside assistance.